tls-md/tls-md/TLS/Concepts/OATH.md

 DECLARE INTENSELY that what one is SAYING is TRUE, AND ASK DEITIES to BE WITNESSES.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general word for an oath of any kind, binding individuals, families or states by word of honour is shì 誓.
+1. The general word for an oath of any kind, binding individuals, families or states by word of honour is shì [[誓]].
-2. Zǔ 詛 focusses on the intensity not of the commitment but of the swearing of the oath and the use of words.
+2. Zǔ [[詛]] focusses on the intensity not of the commitment but of the swearing of the oath and the use of words.
 ##
 HUANG JINGUI 2006
 SACRIFICE 10.